Overview

 The proposed floating walkway will improve safety, accessibility, and ease of use at the boat ramp, delivering a stable platform to make it easier to launch and retrieve vessels in strong tidal conditions.

-Consultation is open until Sunday 15 March 2026.
+Consultation closed on Sunday 15 March 2026.

 Inkerman Creek Floating Walkway (Port Alma Road) - proposed design